 Even though I’m part of the New CT Chevy Dealers Girlfriend Getaway Program, I took the Hubster along as I can’t really ditch him entirely on weekends (especially a long weekend) and say I’m going out with my friends.
 So I said lets go for a ride took him along for the ride (as I’ve been doing for the last 36 years) and we opened up the sun-roof on the Malibu and went down to the sea – one of our most favorite places to be.

-One of the reasons I wanted to go down to the shore was that Hurricane Earl was passing us by and we sometimes consider ourselves storm chasers in that regard.
+One of the reasons I wanted to go down to the shore was that a Hurricane was passing us by and we sometimes consider ourselves storm chasers in that regard.
 The larger the ocean waves, the larger the chance that we’ll be there to see them.

 The operative word in the “Chevy Girl on the Go” program is – GO, so of course, I went.